quynhnn89/An-Efficient-Multilinear-Optimization-Framework-for-Hypergraph-Matching/README.md

     run 'compile.m' to compile all C-MEX files

 2. Guideline
-    See "extract_figures.m" for details how to run different experiments
+    See "extract_figures.m" for more details on how to run different experiments

 Several scripts and datasets are obtained from:
     http://cv.snu.ac.kr/research/~RRWHM/